 You might not realize the internet is home to a savage gift card shadow economy.
 People utilize a variety of websites (namely, Raise) to buy, sell, and trade gift cards safely.

 While it might sound disturbing, these websites are the safest and easiest way to exchange unwanted cards for cash.
 Unlike eBay, these sites guarantee you won’t get ripped off.
-They work with digital or physical gift cards, and they sometimes even give you the option to name your price through auction or negotiation systems.
+They work with digital or physical gift cards, and they sometimes give you the option to name your price through auction or negotiation systems.

 That’s not to say these sites are perfect.
 They sell your cards at a reduced rate and charge listing fees, so you usually only end up with about 70 to 90 percent of whatever your card was initially worth.